A Column Generation Approach to the Discrete Barycenter Problem: Computations

 \section{Computations}

-The primary goal of these experiments is to demonstrate the computational benefits of our column generation strategy for general position measures over a direct solve of the linear program.
-To this end, we use event locations from a real-world data set given in longitude and latitude coordinates to construct general position measures; because the event locations occur without known structure, probability measures with these support points are in general position.
-The measures have varying numbers of support points, displayed in the corresponding tables in this section, and uniformly distributed mass.
-All computations have been run on a laptop (MacBook Pro, 2.9 GHz Intel Core i7, 16 GB of RAM, SSD).
+The primary goal of these experiments is to demonstrate, for general position measures, the computational benefits of column generation algorithms over the full linear program.
+To this end, we construct measures from a real-world data set containing event locations given in longitude and latitude.
+Because the events occur without known structure, probability measures with these support points are in general position.
+The generated measures have varying numbers of support points with uniformly distributed mass, and the weight of each measure is inversely proportional to the number of support points.
+All computations have been run on a laptop (MacBook Pro, 2.4 GHz Intel Core i9, 32 GB of RAM, SSD).
 Data processing and the setup of the LPs were implemented in C\texttt{++} and the LPs were solved using Gurobi 8.0.
 The source code is available at \url{https://github.com/StephanPatterson/Barycenter-Formulations}.
+For a meaningful comparison, we set Gurobi to run without presolvers and using the same algorithm (primal simplex method) in all experiments.

-Barycenters of general position measures can be produced directly using the previously known LP (\ref{LPw}) only when the measures contain a small number of support points, as LP (\ref{LPw}) already requires millions of variables.
-As our goal is to compare our column generation algorithm to a direct solution, the following analysis focuses primarily on measures with small support sets; throughout this section, we use the number of variables as a reference label for a particular instance.
-Our tables include the number of iterations for each instance, which also represents the number of variables introduced in the restricted master problem.
-To complement the analysis on measures with small support sets, we conclude with some experiments on column generation alone, increasing the size of the support sets.
+We want comparisons to exact computations, which as previously discussed, are hard \cite{ab-21,bp-21a}.
+Even when the measures contain a small number of support points, LP (\ref{LPw}) may contain millions of variables.
+Therefore, the following analysis focuses primarily on measures with small support sets (2-12 support points per measure); the improved scaling on our column generation algorithms would allow for measures of more moderate size, but not orders of magnitude larger.
+Throughout this section, we use the number of variables in LP (\ref{LPw}) as a reference label for a particular instance.

-The second goal of these experiments is to examine the practical behavior of variations in implementation strategy.
-To this end, we compare six variants of column generation for general position data, three using Algorithm \ref{alg:GreedyFeas}, {\em greedy-start}, and three using the 2-approximation algorithm \cite{b-17}, {\em 2-app-start}, to generate the initial vertex.
-All implementations that use the same initialization algorithm begin with the same vertex.
+The second goal of these experiments is to examine the practical behavior of variations in implementation.
+To this end, we compare three variants of column generation applied directly to LP (\ref{LPw}) and two versions using Dantzig-Wolfe decomposition.
+The two variants for the Dantzig-Wolfe reformulation differ only in the choice of which two measures are moved to the pricing problem.
+In the ``DW-L'' variant, the two measures with the largest number of support points are moved to the pricing problem, while the ``DW-A'' variant makes an arbitrary choice of two measures.